hotdaamn/asuswrt-merlin-wiki/Setting-up-FreeRadius2-through-Entware.md

 ```

 Export ec-cacert.pem to p12 (So we can install the certificate on android phones)
 You will be asked for the private key password earlier and to create an export password.
-You will need the export password when installing the certificate on your phone.
-Change "Name of Your Certicate" below to a "friendly name you want to assign to the certificate".
+You will need the export password when installing the certificate on your phone. **Change "Name of Your Certicate" below** to a "friendly name you want to assign to the certificate".

 ```
 openssl pkcs12 -export -in CA/ec-cacert.pem -inkey CA/private/ec-cakey.pem \
- -out export/ec-cacert.p12 -name "Name of Your Certificate" -cacerts
+ -out export/ec-cacert.p12 -name "**Name of Your Certificate**" -cacerts
 ```

 Server